abhishekvayam/abhishek.github.io/content/about/index.md

 title: 'About Me'
 avatar: 'me.jpg'
 skills:
-  - Java
+  - Red Team
-  - Cyber Security
+  - Web security
-  - Ethical Hacking
+  - Application Security
-  - pentesting
+  - OWASP
-  - Javascript
+  - Firewalls
-  - React
+  - burpsuite
-  - SQL
+  - Nmap
-  - HTML / CSS
+  - Linux
 ---

 Hello!
-Interestingly, I got introduced to programming in my freshman year at [School of computer Science & IT, Indore](http://www.scs.dauniv.ac.in/) where I pursuing my PostGraduation in Mater in Computer Application (2021-2023).
+Interestingly, I got introduced to cybersecurity  in my freshman year at [School of computer Science & IT, Indore](http://www.scs.dauniv.ac.in/) where I pursuing my PostGraduation in Mater in Computer Application (2021-2023).

-I'm currently learnnig new technologies which is good for Mankind and help people.
+I'm currently learnnig and developing skills in the field of cybersecurity.

-Knowledge of the syntax of languages such as Java, c++ or Python
+Knowledge of the syntax of languages such as Java or Python

-Knowledge of computer Science fundamentals such as object-oriented design , algorithm, design, data
+Knowledge of cybersecurity fundamentals such as Linux , Networking , Git commands , cloud computing

-Here is a list of the technologies that I'm familiar with!
+Here is a list of tools & technologies that I'm familiar with!